nebius-academy-templates/5_final_practice_for_revs/final_practice_guided.md

 ### Repository layout

-You will create every file listed below. `mcp_config.json` and `requirements.txt` are provided.
+Your task is to create all files listed below. `mcp_config.json` and `requirements.txt` are provided.

 ```
 agent-qa-langgraph/